-All staff complete applications and are interviewed in person or via Skype video by the camp owners.
-We check references through phone interviews and/or written questionnaires and Facebook pages.
+All staff complete applications and are interviewed in person or via Zoom by the camp owners.
+We check references through phone interviews and/or written questionnaires and Facebook and LinkedIn pages.
 International staff submit local police background checks and U.S. staff complete full background checks, including criminal history.
 Every member of the staff is checked against the Nationwide Sex Offender Database, every year.

 Program staff at Deer Crossing are called “Instructors” for a reason—they are not typical camp counselors.
-We hire instructors who can teach beginning to advanced classes in their area of expertise (e.g., sailing, rock-climbing), who have counselor capabilities, and who want to work with youth.
+We hire instructors who can teach beginning to advanced classes in their area of expertise, such as sailing or rock-climbing.
+They all have counselor capabilities and want to work with youth.
 Staff are highly trained and create a positive impact on the lives of young people and each other.

 Evan T, camper 1994–2000, Instructor 2002